kaiewiggins/kaiewiggins.github.io/_posts/2017-03-20-TGOoH-on-hiatus.md

 category: tgooh
 ---

-Things Got Out of Hand is on hiatus until after my next editorial deadline for Blind the Eyes.
-Next chapter will be posted on April 11.
+Things Got Out of Hand is on hiatus until further notice, a.k.a. when I have time to map it out and figure out some clearer direction for the edits/rewrites.